 You may install the downloaded scenery data and aircraft using the GUI launcher.
 Pressing Install Add-On data on the Advanced Features " Others tab opens up the file browser window.
-Selecting one or more scenery data files will install the scenery data into /Applications/FlightGear.app/Contents/Resources/data/Scenery.
-Acceptable formats for the scenery data are one of zip, tar.gz, tgz, tar, and extracted folder.
+Selecting one or more scenery data files will install the scenery data into /Applications/FlightGear.app/Contents/Resources/data/Scene Acceptable formats for the scenery data are one of zip, tar.gz, tgz, tar, and extracted folder.
 If the installation via the GUI launcher failure for some reason, you still have an alternative way to install the data.
-Opening the data folder by pressing "Open data folder" on the Others tab will pop up an Finder window for the data folder.
-Dragging an aircraft folder to data/Aircraft folder (or a scenery folder to data/Scenery folder) under the data folder will get the job done.
+Opening the data folder by pressing "Open data folder" on the Others tab will pop up an Finder window for the data

-3.1.3 FG_SCENERY
+3.1.3 FG\SCENERY

-If you would prefer to keep your downloaded scenery separate from the core installation, you can do so by setting your FG_SCENERY environment variable.
+If you would prefer to keep your downloaded scenery separate from the core installation, you can do so by setting your FG\SCENERY environment variable.